Registration Open January 2026

 Conduct While Attending Camp

-Our programs follow a 5 finger contract that is to stay safe (pinky), respect others and the environment (ring), be kind (middle), lead by example (pointer), and have fun (thumb).
+Our programs follow a 5-finger contract that is to stay safe (pinky), respect others and the environment (ring), be kind (middle), lead by example (pointer), and have fun (thumb).
 These are gone over daily as a way to set expectations for program participants who can high-five each other to “seal the deal”.
 These rules are a positive support approach to help campers with skill-building for self-control and self-advocacy.
-We strive to create a supportive, nurturing and joyful environment where everyone shares a sense of belonging and acceptance.
+We strive to create a supportive, nurturing, and joyful environment where everyone shares a sense of belonging and acceptance.
 Our goals are to support confidence and self-awareness and to build social skills.

 We strive to create an open, trusting relationship with parents that welcomes communication between parents and staff regarding their child’s experiences at Ketcha Outdoors.
-If a child’s behavior is interfering negatively with the functioning of the program or the safety of others, we will notify the parent or guardian to set up a meeting with the director and appropriate head counselor.
+If a child’s behavior is interfering negatively with the functioning of the program or the safety of others, we will notify the parent or guardian to set up a meeting with the director and the appropriate head counselor.
 Staff will work cooperatively with the family to develop and implement strategies to provide extra support by creating a behavior plan.

 If it is decided that Ketcha Outdoors cannot reasonably accommodate the child’s support needs, the family may be asked to withdraw the child from the program.
 Camp Ketcha’s philosophy is to help each child develop respect for oneself, others, and the environment, and our goal is to help all children who attend Camp Ketcha to be successful in our program.
 Camp Ketcha program supervisors reserve the right to suspend and/or dismiss the child from the program without reimbursement for violent or inappropriate behavior that causes risk to the camper, others, or the environment.
 Please discuss and reinforce the above behavioral expectations with your child.